ITB Syndrome: Treating the Real Causes in Runners

 3) Contralateral Pelvic Drop

-A highly relevant biomechanical flaw within this syndrome is a contralateral pelvic drop.
+A highly relevant biomechanical flaw within ITBS is a contralateral pelvic drop.
 This occurs in single leg stance, with the pelvis dropping down on the non-stance leg relative to the femur in the sagittal plane.

 This pattern often results in over-activity within the lateral trunk on the stance limb and can be a significant contributing factor in patients with unilateral spinal pain.